instill-ai/instill.tech/CONTRIBUTING.md

 #### Info-block

 - We offer four info-block variant: info, warning, danger and tip.
 No custom variant allowed, if you fill in other variant, the build will failed.
-- Please do enclose the info-block with proper syntax, every missed ::: will cause some unwanted behavior.(Currently, we don't have way to detect this kind of syntax error)
+- Please do enclose the info-block with proper syntax.
+Currently, we don't have way to detect this kind of syntax error.

 ```md
 <InfoBlock type="info" title="info">